 Artel Video Systems Is Now Employee Owned

-WESTFORD, MASS. — Artel Video Systems announced that effective Oct.
-1, 2014, the company is now employee owned through the creation of the Artel Video Systems Corp, Employee Ownership Trust.
-The Trust, formed as an Employee Stock Ownership Plan, is said to strengthens Artel’s ability to deliver on their charter and better meet the growing needs of its customers.
+WESTFORD, Mass. -- Oct.
+13, 2014 -- Artel Video Systems, a leading global provider of broadcast-quality media transport solutions, announced today that effective Oct.
+1, 2014, the company is now employee owned through the creation of the Artel Video Systems Corporation Employee Ownership Trust.
+The Trust, formed as an Employee Stock Ownership Plan (ESOP), strengthens Artel's ability to deliver on their charter and better meet the growing needs of its customers.

 The latest product and technology information